TheLegion007/ProximitySensors/README.md

 # ProximitySensors
-using proximity sensor app to sense nearby objects in the environment.
+Using proximity sensor app to sense nearby objects in the environment.